yakzi/ds-tetris/README.md

 * Firebase database

 Application tested on Android 7.1, 8.0, 9.0, Windows 10 with Chrome

-## Commits info
-Due to fact, that this project was made for passing "Mobile Game Development" at studies, commits are not kind of "good" in terms of naming, and commit frequency. <b> For my git commiting style, please see other projects </b>

 ## License
 GNU General Public License v3.0